MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/retail/shift-drawer-management.md

 ## <a name="shift-and-drawer-operations"></a>Skift- og skuffehandlinger

 Der kan foretages forskellige handlinger for at ændre tilstanden for et skift eller for at forøge eller formindske det pengebeløb, der i pengeskuffen.
-I dette afsnit beskrives disse Skift-operationer for Microsoft Dynamics 365 for Retail Modern POS og Cloud POS.
+I dette afsnit beskrives disse Skift-operationer for Retail Modern POS og Cloud POS.

 ### <a name="open-shift"></a>Åbne skift